thomasrebele/jmh-micro-benchmarks/lucene/src/main/java/com/github/zabetak/benchmark/SqlOperatorBenchmark.md

 ## Search mode

 Lucene offers various search APIs accepting a query, which demonstrate different performance characteristics.
-In these experiments we focus on three common use cases.
+We identified three possible modes for comparing the queries.
+The one that seems more appropriate for comparing the queries is 'All matches' and this is the one used in the following sections.

 ### All matches

 Find all documents matching the query.

 The search is performed via `IndexSearcher#search(Query, Collector)` method and passing in a collector that goes over all documents (`ScoreMode.COMPLETE_NO_SCORES`).
-In these experiments, we use a collector that does nothing with the matches.
+The collector does nothing with the matches.
 In practice, this collector is useless but it can provide a lower bound for the performance of the query.
 It is also a straightforward way to compare the performance of the queries and respective indexes assuming that sooner or later all matches need to be retrieved.

 ### TOP-10 matches